-In addition, during the initial process of identifying key questions for organisational assessment, too much involvement by DCA can create a problem.
-There is a risk that DCA's own interest in the process (for example to get better written reports or more efficient evaluations) will become the focus of the organisation process.
-It is important that DCA (as northern based agency) understands this problem and learn to work with it.
-Otherwise, there is a risk that organisational development instead of strengthening will undermine and distort the power dynamics.
+In addition, during the initial process of identifying key questions for organisational assessment, too much involvement by DCA can also create problems.
+There is a risk that

+DCA's own interest in the process (for example to get better reporting) will become the focus of the assessment process.
+It is important that DCA (as Northern based funding agency) is aware of this problem and learn to work with it.
+Otherwise, there is a risk that organisational development instead of strengthening the partner will undermine it and distort the power dynamics.